-Interns typically see around 80% of their clients on a short-term basis (10 sessions or less).
+Interns typically see around 80% of their clients on a short-term basis (8-12 sessions).
 They may work with 2-3 clients on a long-term basis.
 The client population represents a broad range of presenting concerns, multicultural identities, and diagnostic types.
 Interns are given priority in case assignment for training purposes to create as diverse a caseload as possible.
 As part of their assessment training, interns are expected to provide diagnoses for ongoing clients after the fourth session and may also incorporate objective testing periodically into their clinical work.

 Intake and Crisis Intervention

 After training in this area, including observations, interns provide weekly assessments and crisis drop-in that includes initial assessments, single session counseling, brief phone assessment appointments, and crisis intervention.
 Interns also provide assessment coverage during academic breaks.
 Interns learn:

 Interns serve as the primary clinical supervisors for doctoral students enrolled in our practicum program for nine months.
 Supervisors periodically watch videotapes during times outside of their direct supervision.
 Supervisors monitor all of the clinical work of their supervisees, such as:

 - Consultation whenever supervisee has a clinical issue to address (e.g. initiating termination, initiating contact with "no show" clients, etc.)

 - Exploring supervisee's professional identity